USS HOUSTON CA 30

 to be sent to sea.
 I got my wish and was assigned to the U.S.S.
 Houston.

 My first assignment was the deck force.
-We arose at 5:30 am, had a cup of coffee and
+We arose at

 My